printer friendly version (PDF)

 Introduction to Class V

 Welcome to Class V; the ultimate challenge in white water rafting!
 We at Sierra Mac are excited to share this thrilling adventure with you.
-As you contemplate taking a Class V trip, it is imperative to realize that these trips are intense and demanding passenger participation experiences, particularly on the paddle boats, and that a successful run depends upon you and your boat team.
+As you contemplate taking a Class V trip, it is imperative to realize that these trips are intense and demanding passenger participation experiences, particularly on the paddle boats, and that a successful run depends upon you and your boat team (First time rafters do very well, when they follow instructions and perform the calls of the guide).
+Our training covers everything you will need to know to be a successful paddler on Cherry Creek.

 Class V rafting requires, especially, that participants be agile and able to move quickly on their haunches to the “high side” (as on a sailboat) to prevent capsizing.
 While you need not be an athlete to participate, good physical condition is naturally required.
 Class V rafters typically jog, play tennis, ski, swim, do aerobics, bicycle, backpack, etc. on a regular basis in order to maintain their good physical condition.

-Previous rafting experience is certainly desirable, but it is not always required.
-Each Class V trip begins with an intensive white water training seminar which includes training in swiftwater swimming, navigation and safety techniques.
+Previous rafting experience is certainly desirable, but it is not required.
+Each Class V trip begins with an intensive white water training seminar which includes training in swiftwater swimming, class 5 paddling and safety techniques.
 The pre-trip seminar can give you the training necessary to respond quickly and appropriately to the demands of the trip; your endurance and your ability to follow instructions are, however, your own responsibility.

 In deciding to take a Class V white water rafting trip, you are acting to put yourself at some risk.
 You will be required to sign a statement releasing Sierra Mac River Trips from liability for any injury you may sustain during the trip.